Psychological evaluation: MMPI-A

 The MMPI-A was published in 1992 and consists of 478 true or false questions.
 This version of the MMPI is similar to the MMPI-2 but used for adolescents (age 14–18) rather than for adults.
-The restructured form of the MMPI-A, the MMPI-A-RF, was published in 2016 and consists of 241 true or false questions that can understood with a sixth grade reading level.
+The restructured form of the MMPI-A, the MMPI-A-RF, was published in 2016 and consists of 241 true or false questions that can be understood with a sixth grade reading level.
 Both the MMPI-A and MMPI-A-RF are used to assess adolescents for personality and psychological disorders, as well as to evaluate cognitive processes.